Have you considered implementing Number Talk activities into your daily math routine and want a little guidance? If so, you’re in the right place.

 Teacher: Put your thumb up when you have an answer.
 Turn and tell your partner how many marbles Brad has now, and how you figured out the answer.

-We also offer these Number Talks Yearlong Bundles on Teachers Pay Teachers.
+Guess what?
+We have K-5 Number Talks Yearlong Bundles on Teachers Pay Teachers.
 Click here to check them out!

 We’d love to hear from you!
+How are number talks going in your classrooms?
 What are some of your favorite number talk activities?